zaphosting/docs/docs/hl2-firststeps-dashboard.md

 ---
 id: hl2-firststeps-dashboard
 title: "Half-Life 2: Dashboard Overview"
-description: "Information about the dashboard of an Half-Life 2 server from ZAP-Hosting"
+description: "Discover how to efficiently manage and optimize your Half-Life 2 server with a clear overview of all key features and options → Learn more now"
 sidebar_label: Dashboard
 services:
   - gameserver-hl2